richardschoen/iforgit/knowledge/srcgitver_view_source_issue.md

 Once you've done this, the setting persists until you log off.

 Then try viewing a source member via the SRCGITVER Opt 5=View command and it should work as expected.

+We will be adding the environment variable switch to a data area in a future iForGit release which will allow the ```SRCGITCMD``` to pick up the setting from a data area or be overridden by the user as needed.